FelixFolkebrant/tRead/README.md

 # Issues

 - [ ] When loading some books some paragraphs are duplicated but with differing format? example: Table of contents and Part 1 text for Red Rising
+- [ ] When on really big screens (or really zoomed out), it doesn't really make sense to fill page with new lines until the next chapter.
+Option to display next chapter with just some new lines should be available.